 Collection of tax by Self Assessment

-Tax will have to be paid to HMRC direct through the system of Self Assessment where the full liability was not, or could not be, met by deduction at source.
-This will happen with, for example:
+You have to pay tax direct to HMRC through the system of Self Assessment where the full amount you owe was not, or could not be, paid by deduction at source.
+For example, this will happen with:

 - profits from self-employment

 - interest received gross, for example, on National Savings investments accounts

 - Child Benefit where a member of the household has taxable income of over £50,000.
 For more information, see Child Benefit and tax if you have a high income.

 If you have to pay tax through Self Assessment because, for example, you are self-employed, then you must fill in an annual tax return.
 HMRC will calculate your tax bill based on the figures in your tax return.
 You can also work out the amount of tax due yourself if you want to.

 If you send in a paper tax return by the filing date of 31 October following the end of the tax year you will be sent a tax calculation.
 HMRC will follow the calculation with a statement of account, which is like a tax bill, in time for the due date for payment of 31 January.
 If you file an online return, your tax bill is calculated automatically.
 The online filing date and the due date for payment is the same, 31 January following the end of the tax year.